jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 console.log(
   `The circumference of a circle of radius 4 is ${circumference(4)}` );

 console.log(
   `The circumference of a circle of radius 2 is ${diameter(2)}` );
 ```

-I import more than one named export by using a comma - this should look familiar from object spread syntax.
-I don't
+I import more than one named export by using a comma.
+This should look familiar from object destructuring.

-have to import everything if I don't want to - this module only uses `circumference` and `diameter` so those are the
+I don't have to import everything if I don't want to.
-only exports I reference.
+In the case of this module we only need `circumference` and `diameter` so those are the only exports I reference.
 If you do want everything you can do that too with a `* as`:

 ```js
 import * as circle from './circle.js'